Next Moves with AI

 Greg

 Yeah.
-Let’s start with tragedy.
-Boeing, once the , made a —and it cost them
+Let’s start with Boeing’s 737 MAX tragedy.
+Boeing, once the gold standard of aviation engineering, made a high-risk bet on under-tested technology—and it cost them billions.

 Greg Galle

-Instead of building a new aircraft to compete with Airbus, Boeing to an older design.
-They introduced but that could have caught fatal flaws.
-And here’s the key mistake—they MCAS would work seamlessly.
-Instead of testing with real pilots, they
+Instead of building a new aircraft to compete with Airbus, Boeing rushed modifications to an older design.
+They introduced MCAS, an automated flight control system, but skipped small-scale testing that could have caught fatal flaws.
+And here’s the key mistake—they assumed MCAS would work seamlessly.
+Instead of testing with real pilots, they relied on internal simulations.

 Greg Galle